Justice Oing of the New York County Commercial Division recently updated his Individual Practices.

 (Internal quotations and citations omitted) (emphasis added).

-Arguments this month in the Court of Appeals that may be of interest to Commercial Division practitioners include:
+An argument on April 29, 2014, in the Court of Appeals that may be of interest to Commercial Division practitioners is: